nathmo/fireSeekerEpuck2/README.md

   - Plug the USB cable (no need to turn on the e-puck2 using the dedicated button since the programmer MCU will automatically power the main MCU)
   - Specify the port to which the EPuck2's gdb-server is connected, click 👉 [here](https://github.com/EPFL-MICRO-315/TPs-Wiki/wiki/EPuck2-Communicating-with-the-EPuck2#identify-the-ports) for more info
   - Program the EPuck2 by clicking on `Run and Debug` tab (in the left side bar)

+Ensure that this code indeed shines an LED on the e-puck2.

-- 💡 click 👉 [here](https://github.com/EPFL-MICRO-315/TPs-Wiki/wiki/IDE-%F0%9F%90%9B-Debugging) for more info about programming and debugging
+💡 click 👉 [here](https://github.com/EPFL-MICRO-315/TPs-Wiki/wiki/IDE-%F0%9F%90%9B-Debugging) for more info about programming and debugging

 ## 6.3 Testing your EPuck2
 You may find it useful to test your EPuck2 at times when the code executed does not match your expectations.
 Let's jump into such a case and use another LED by uncommenting the `TEST_NEEDED` define in `main.h`, that will switch the led used to the `BODY_LED`.
-Build and upload the code, and notice that no LED is being triggered.
+Build and upload the code, and notice that no LED is being switched ON.

-To ensure that the `BODY_LED` is working properly.
-To do this, read through the wiki section on how to test a robot using the EPuckMonitor.
+To ensure that the `BODY_LED` is working properly, read through the wiki section on how to test a robot using the EPuckMonitor.
 Follow both the demo program 1 and demo program 2.
 - 👉 [Testing the EPuck2](https://github.com/EPFL-MICRO-315/TPs-Wiki/wiki/EPuck2-Testing-the-EPuck2#introduction)

+Normally you should observe that the light is indeed turning on and off in those test programs, and you can even manually turn it ON through EPuck Monitor (demo program 2).
+This shows that there is no problem with the hardware of the EPuck2, but the issue is software-wise.
+You will see in the next lab how different LEDs of the EPuck behave differently and how these differences impact the software approach that is required.